 See also: Social apps for all sorts of professions

 Even if users of a social app don’t actually create content but copy and paste it from other sources, this can also be seen as user-generated content, because sharing other people’s thoughts is also a form of self-expression.
-For example, I use Twitter for posting links not only to my articles but to those written by other people as well, and I think Twitter is the best social network ever created.
+For example, I use Twitter for posting links not only to my articles but to those written by other people as well.

 User-posted content can catalyze vital growth for a social network.
 However, the very nature of user-generated content requires a sizable existing community before it can drive engagement.